XYCynthiaT/cv/content/post/point-rstudio-to-hpc/index.md

 ssh -t -t userid@farm.cse.ucdavis.edu -L 55556:localhost:8888 ssh c8-62 -L 8888:localhost:55555
 ```

-Note: replace `c8-62` with the hostname shows up on your terminal.
+Note: replace `c8-62` with the hostname that shows up on your terminal.

-If the hostname on the window changes to the hostname in your command, the ssh tunnel have been successfully established.
+If the hostname on the window changes to the hostname in your command, the SSH tunnel has been successfully established.

 ![](remoter-server.png)